YordanGeorgiev/qto/doc/md/issue-tracker-user-stories.md

 As a team leader
-In order to avoid confusion betweeen different projects I wanto to be able to see the current project name from any interface I am working in quickly and esily
+In order to avoid confusion between different projects I wanto to be able to see the current project name from any interface I am working in quickly and easily

 ### 1.2.
 Time management